Olulanke-Mainasara/Olulanke-Mainasara/README.md

 - 👀 I’m your go to guy for Front-end web development
 - 🌱 I’m consistently working with the following Languages: HTML, CSS, JavaScript, Bootstrap and Python
 - 💞️ I’m looking to collaborate on any Web development projects and Ideas, I would also love to work together in develping and designing web applications
-- 📫 How to reach me: e-mail: mainasara.olulanke@stu.cu.edu.ng, mainasara.o.olulanke@gmail.com
+- 📫 How to reach me: e-mail: mainasara.o.olulanke@gmail.com, mainasara.olulanke@stu.cu.edu.ng

 <!---
 Olulanke-Mainasara/Olulanke-Mainasara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.